-Having a clogged drain is very annoying, whether it is in your kitchen sink, toilet, or shower.
+Obviously, having a clogged drain is very annoying, whether it is in your kitchen sink, toilet, or shower.
 By using the best drain cleaner, you can easily unclog your drain so you can go have a huge build-up of garbage, junk, or murky water in your sink, toilet, or shower.
-A drain cleaner is a chemical product that acts to unblock sewer pipes and usually comes in one of two categories: alkaline or acidic.

 Best Drain Cleaner Reviews